Tables Grab

 Recently Updated

-Recognise and continue sequences that involve decimals.
-So far this activity has been accessed 45 times and 2 Transum Trophies have been awarded for completing it.
+Apply systematic listing strategies to find the number of combinations and permutations of choices.
+So far this activity has been accessed 18981 times and 1672 Transum Trophies have been awarded for completing it.

 TablesMaster